 Don’t take chances.
 We’re trying to save dogs, not create new ones.

 A vet can implant a microchip at a cost of between $30 – $70 depending on the dog.
 You can then use a commercial registry who will charge a yearly fee to track you down should you and your pet become separated.

 However, there are free registries available.
 My dog, Roxie, is registered with a non-profit organization named Michelson Found Animals.
 For information, you can find them at www.foundanimals.org.
-Just make sure you keep the registry up-to-date when it comes to changes with your phone number, email, and veterinarian as that information is what they use to notify you when your dog is found.
+Just make sure you keep the registry up to date if there are changes with your phone number, email, and veterinarian as that information is what they use to notify you when your dog is found.

 Also, keep in mind that some municipalities require annual licenses.
 Check with your local vet for details.

-To begin, you’ll need a collar and leash.
-Importantly, they’re used to keep your dog safe as you seek nature and fitness wandering around outdoors.
-Here’s the harness Roxie uses.
+In order to keep your dog safe as you seek nature and fitness wandering around outdoors, you’ll need a collar and leash.

 Because you’ll want to reward good behavior, always have some treats on hand.
 Keep in mind that you’re the pack leader on this team, so study up on how to get that message across to your dog in a humane manner.

-Also, when it comes to walking for weight loss, a fitness tracker is a great asset.
+Also, when it comes to walking for weight loss, a fitness tracker is a great help.
 All you need to do is set a step goal and get moving.
-As a result, it’ll track your progress as you bond with your pet.
-Here’s the tracker that works for me.
+When you do, you’ll be tracking your progress as you bond with your pet.

 I gotta stop for a minute because Stevie Ray Vaughn is playing Little Wing on Pandora.